kylegong/dinklebot/README.md

 # dinklebot

+Dinklebot is a Slack bot with useful commands for discussing Destiny.
+It's still very much a work in progress.

 ## Getting started with development
 - Set up a github account
 - Sign in, and then fork this repository to your account.
 The Fork button